tensorflow/tfjs-examples/chrome-extension/README.md

 This example creates a Chrome extension, enabling users to right-click on images within a web page, and perform multi-class object detection on them.
-The extension will will apply a MobileNetV2 classifier to the image, and then print the predicted class on top of the image.
+The extension will apply a MobileNetV2 classifier to the image, and then print the predicted class on top of the image.

 To build the extension, use the command: